 - Blue is reserved for handicapped parking (with an approved NC handicap tag and an RCC handicap tag).

 - Green is reserved for visitors.

-- White is reserved for student parking.
+- White is reserved for general parking.

 - Red will be used to mark fire lanes and fire hydrant zones and other no parking zones.
 Fire lanes and fire hydrant zones are considered immediate towing zones.

 RCC charges a $5 parking fee per student per semester.
 The fee will be collected from all curriculum students, except students enrolled in eligible high school programs and students enrolled exclusively in distance education courses.
 A parking permit (hang-tag) is required for each vehicle owned by an RCC employee (faculty and staff) and curriculum students.
 Parking permits will be color-coded to match the color of parking spaces in which that vehicle is authorized to park.
 Staff/faculty parking permits should be turned in with other school property upon the termination of employment.